Explore Virtual Therapy for Addiction & Mental Health

 Co-Occurring Mental Disorders and Dual Diagnosis Treatment

 People with co-occurring mental disorders may struggle with a range of psychiatric conditions—such as post-traumatic stress disorder (PTSD), anxiety disorders, depression, or bipolar disorder—while also battling substance abuse involving alcohol, opioids, methamphetamine, or other drugs used to self medicate.
-The interaction between these conditions can intensify symptoms, making it more difficult to manage daily responsibilities, maintain relationships, or seek help.
+When exploring what is co-occurring substance use disorder, it becomes clear that the interaction between these conditions can intensify symptoms.
+This makes it significantly more difficult for an individual to maintain a stable lifestyle without specialized medical intervention.

 Mental health disorders can be challenging, especially in relation to substance use.
 Risk factors for dual diagnosis development increases when substance use and mental symptoms co exist.
 Research shows using drugs and substance can develop a diagnosis - healthcare providers can help curb this development and provide a diagnosis and treatment based on national institute research for healing.
 Mental health disorders, dual diagnosis, substance use, mental illness